La Bamba (film): Background

-Distribution
+Release

-The film opened in wide release in the United States on July 24, 1987.
+The film premiered in wide in the United States on July 24, 1987.
 In the Philippines, it premiered on September 10, 1987.
-In Australia it opened on September 17, 1987.
+In Australia it premiered on September 17, 1987.

-In its opening weekend, the film grossed a total of $5,698,884.
-La Bamba eventually grossed $52,678,820 in the United States in 12 weeks.
+In its opening weekend, the film grossed a total of $5.7 million from 1,251 theaters, finishing fifth.
+It went on to gross $52.7 million in the United States over 12 weeks.

-Critical response
+The Criterion Collection released a special edition of the movie on Blu-Ray and DVD on September 26, 2023.

+Reception

+Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert liked the film and the screenplay, writing, "This is a good small movie, sweet and sentimental, about a kid who never really got a chance to show his stuff.
 The best things in it are the most unexpected things: the portraits of everyday life, of a loving mother, of a brother who loves and resents him, of a kid growing up and tasting fame and leaving everyone standing around at his funeral shocked that his life ended just as it seemed to be beginning."
 Writing for The New York Times, Janet Maslin said she was impressed with Lou Diamond Phillips' performance, and wrote, "A film like this is quite naturally a showcase for its star, and as Valens, Lou Diamond Phillips has a sweetness and sincerity that in no way diminish the toughness of his onstage persona.
 The role is blandly written, but Mr. Phillips gives Valens backbone."